Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 DHA is key in early brain development.
 Research links it to learning and retention, supporting training and focus.

 In senior years, omega-3 intake is tied to attention, recognition, and day-to-day engagement.
-Many owners include salmon oil alongside enrichment and routine, aiming to keep habits steady as pets age.
+Many owners include Anchovy oil alongside enrichment and routine, aiming to keep habits steady as pets age.

 - Skin and coat: barrier support, less dryness, and calmer itch pathways